rubixcube6/Playstation-Classic-Theme-Support/README.md

-Create themes for your playstation classic!
+Create themes for your PlayStation Classic!

 1. Put the contents of this folder on your USB Drive (Make sure the drive label is SONY and is formatted to FAT32).

-2. unplug the power from your PlayStation classic
+2. unplug the power from your PlayStation Classic

 3. Plug in the USB drive, plug the console back in and power it on.